9dots/9dots.io-pages/OIf82aa.md

 - 45 minutes

 ## Engage - 5 minutes
+Discuss tall building and engineering with students to get them thinking about building towers.

 1. Ask some questions to get students thinking about structural rigidity.
 	1. What are the tallest buildings you can think of?